CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

         exclude:
             - 9999

-Replying to the prompt dialouge
+Replying to the prompt dialogue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When executing or configuring commands on some devices, it is possible that you receive